vishnu-k1/netcool-NodeRed-Dashboard/README.md

 - Edit the [NetcoolObjectServer Query] Node to feed in Netcool omnibus Http access url and cerentials.
   (please do verfiy from browser before feed data to this while accessing it must return a object server alert data on browser)

+  ### Step 5:Accessging dashboard
+  - you can access the dashboard via url http://localhost:1880/ui/#/0

+## Production Senarios were this dashboard can be user

+- lighter version solution to alert data visualization is in need
+- multiple platforms access
+- Critical care application monitoring dashboard
+- Command center single status console summary